PlantPathogenDiagnostics/nanoampid/README.md

 ## Introduction

-**PlantPathogenDiagnostics/metapathogen** is a bioinformatics pipeline that ...
+**PlantPathogenDiagnostics/metapathogen** is a bioinformatics pipeline that generates consensus sequences with classification from amplicon data.

 <!-- TODO nf-core:
    Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the